Communicating Mathematics in the Media: A Guide

 Find summaries of columns and interviews by mathematicians, articles and radio spots about mathematics and mathematics education in the free online magazine Math in the Media.
 Tony Phillips' Take includes Tony's unique interpretations of mathematics stories in scientific journals such as Science and Nature and newspapers around the country.
 Math Digest features summaries and mini-essays written by past AMS-AAAS Mass Media Fellows Claudia Clark, Lisa DeKeukelaere, Anna Haensch and Ben Polletta about media coverage of mathematical news and topics.
 The third part of Math in the Media includes links to online reviews of hundreds of books, plays and films.

-Among the mathematicians who have published regularly in the media are Edward Frenkel, Carl Bialik, Marcus duSautoy, Erica Klarreich, John Allen Paulos, Keith Devlin, Jordan Ellenberg, Barry Cipra, Burkard Polster, Marty Ross, Dana Mackenzie, and Ian Stewart.
+Among the mathematicians who have published regularly in the media are Edward Frenkel, Carl Bialik, Marcus duSautoy, Erica Klarreich, John Allen Paulos, Keith Devlin, Jordan Ellenberg, Barry Cipra, Burkard Polster and Marty Ross, Dana Mackenzie, and Ian Stewart.
 See JPBM Communications Award recipients.